 Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

-Tropical Storm Idalia was almost at hurricane strength early Tuesday and is forecast to rapidly strengthen over "the next day or so," the National Hurricane Center says.
+Idalia strengthened into a hurricane early Tuesday and is forecast to intensify quickly into an extremely dangerous major hurricane before making landfall over Florida's Gulf Coast Wednesday, the National Hurricane Center says.

-Idalia was over the southeastern Gulf of Mexico.
-It could become a hurricane Tuesday morning and a major hurricane over the eastern Gulf early Wednesday, hurricane center forecasters said.
-Idalia's eye is expected to reach Florida's Gulf Coast on Wednesday as well.
+It's likely to move close to the Carolina coastline on Thursday, the center added.

-As of 2 a.m.
-Tuesday, Idalia was some 55 miles north of the western tip of Cuba, moving north at 8 mph, with maximum sustained winds of 70 mph -- 4 mph shy of when storms are classified as hurricanes.
+As of 5 a.m.
+Tuesday, Idalia was some 85 miles north of the western tip of Cuba and approximately 370 miles south-southwest of Tampa, moving north at a fairly brisk 14 mph, with maximum sustained winds of 75 mph -- 1 mph more than what's needed for it to be classified as a hurricane.

 Florida Gov. Ron DeSantis said at a news conference Monday that Idalia was expected to grow into at least a Category 3 hurricane before making landfall.